HL7/davinci-crd/input/pagecontent/hooks.md

 For this release of the implementation guide, these requirements will be handled as follows:

 ###### if-none-exist
-The `suggestion.action` object will use an extension to carry the if-none-exist query as per FHIR's [conditional create]({{site.data.fhir.path}}http.html#ccreate) functionality.
+The `suggestion.action` object will use an extension to carry the if-none-exist query, as per FHIR's [conditional create]({{site.data.fhir.path}}http.html#ccreate) functionality.
 The extension property will be `davinci-crd.if-none-exist`.

 For example, this [CDS Hook Suggestion](https://cds-hooks.hl7.org/2.0/#suggestion) contains two [Actions](https://cds-hooks.hl7.org/2.0/#action) - one referencing an HL7 [Questionnaire]({{site.data.fhir.path}}questionnaire.html) and the other the [Task]({{site.data.fhir.path}}task.html) to complete the Questionnaire.
 The Questionnaire will only be created if it didn't already exist: